 Myopia occurs when the eyeball grows too long for the eye's focusing system.
 That means images are focused in front of the retina instead of directly on it, causing blurred vision in the distance.
 Genetic and environmental factors can both affect your child's risk of developing myopia.
 When one parent is myopic, there is a 30% risk of a child developing myopia.
 If both parents are myopic, this increases to almost 50%.
 Low levels of outdoor activity and prolonged near tasks are also thought to contribute to myopia development.

 Traditional corrective lenses diverge light rays so that they focus back onto the retina providing clear vision.
-However, because of the way myopic eyes elongate when they grow, images are not focused as precisely onto more peripheral areas of the retina as they are on the central retina.
+However, because of the particular way that myopic eyes elongate when they grow, images are not focused as precisely onto more peripheral areas of the retina as they are on the central retina.
 This peripheral defocus can stimulate further eye growth, leading to increased myopia.

 MYOPIA CONTROL LENSES